mu-box/microbox-engine-ruby/README.md

 ---

-## Ruby on Nanobox
+## Ruby on Microbox
-For more information about using Ruby on Nanobox, view the [Ruby guides](http://guides.nanobox.io/ruby/).
+For more information about using Ruby on Microbox, view the [Ruby guides](https://guides.microbox.cloud/ruby/).

 ## Help & Support
-This is an engine provided by [Nanobox](http://nanobox.io).
-If you are running into an issue with the engine, feel free to [create a new issue on this project](https://github.com/nanobox-io/nanobox-engine-ruby/issues/new).
+This is an engine provided by [Microbox](http://microbox.cloud).
+If you are running into an issue with the engine, feel free to [create a new issue on this project](https://github.com/mu-box/microbox-engine-ruby/issues/new).